Louis William Valentine DuBourg: Apostolic administrator

 The diocese became embroiled in the War of 1812.
 During the Battle of New Orleans in 1815, DuBourg called on Catholics to support the Americans over the British.
 Following the American victory, on 23 January 1815, Major General Andrew Jackson entered the city and was escorted by DuBourg into the St. Louis Cathedral, where he was greeted with a Te Deum hymn.

 In order to alleviate the shortage of priests and lack of institutions, DuBourg sailed to Europe in 1815 to recruit priests and fundraise.
 While in Rome, he was officially appointed by Pius VII as the Bishop of Louisiana and the Two Floridas.
-He was consecrated by Cardinal Benedetto Pamphili on 24 September in the Church of San Luigi dei Francesi.
+He was consecrated by Cardinal Giuseppe Doria Pamphili on 24 September in the Church of San Luigi dei Francesi.
 He would continue his recruiting in Europe for two years, and while in Lyon, France, he met a widow and expressed his desire to create an organization to raise funds for the church in the vast Louisiana diocese.
 This eventually became the Society for the Propagation of the Faith several years later.

 He eventually sailed to the United States from France on 1 July 1817.
 He returned with five priests—including several Lazarists from Rome, among whom were Felix de Andreis and Joseph Rosati—and 26 other men from Italy and France—including Antoine Blanc—who intended to become priests or brothers.
 DuBourg also invited the Ursuline nuns to establish a ministry in the diocese, and nine postulants accepted.
 He arrived in Annapolis, Maryland on 4 September.